-Have you ever wondered why Indian kitchens rarely get the kind of design attention that other areas of the house do?
-And this despite them being the busiest or most used spaces in our homes!
+Have you ever wondered why Indian kitchen design is not given as much attention as other areas of the house?
+And this despite kitchen being the busiest or most used spaces in our homes!
 Ironic, right?

-Well, we don’t believe that the kitchens should ever get the short end of the stick.
+Well, we don’t believe that modern kitchens should ever get the short end of the stick.
 So, we rummaged through all our modular kitchen design images on the UrbanClap portal to select the cream of the lot for you — a collection that will make you want to redo your cook-space.
-Take a look at these 15 beautiful and totally doable interior design ideas for the kitchen, and turn it into everyone’s favourite meet-up point.
+Take a look at these 15 beautiful kitchen interior design ideas (for small Indian homes too!), and turn it into everyone’s favourite meet-up point.

 1. Add a pop of colour & accessorise

 Don’t you just love how this gorgeous blue peninsula brings in a burst of colour to this elegant single wall kitchen in beige and white?
 Plus, that eye-catching geometric pendant lamp further accentuates the entire look.
 Add two bar stools and you’ve got yourself a fantastic breakfast counter inside your kitchen!

 Psst, the best kitchen designs have a pop of colour!

 2. Open it up & make it inviting

 Nailing that modern layout-meets-traditional accessories look, this semi-open kitchen stays connected with the rest of the home, thanks to partition shelves on the left, and two window-like arched openings straight ahead.
 The wooden cabinetry, white G4 stone countertop and earthy yellow backsplash make this Indian kitchen design a warm and inviting one — perfect if you’re a family that loves to gather in this area!